 By default, all new windows are opened with the current date and time, as determined from your computer's operating system.
 To change the date or time, just click on the part of the date or time which you want to change.
 It will light up, and you can either type in a new value or use the arrow keys to change the value up or down.
-Night Sky Explorer allows you to set the date from anywhere between 200 BC and 3000 AD.
+Starry Night EDU allows you to set the date from anywhere between 4713 BC and 10000 AD.

 Tip: A picture of the Sun appears beside the time in the Control Panel.
 If Daylight Savings Time is turned on, this picture is lit up.
 Click on this picture to turn on or off Daylight Saving Time.
-See "How does Daylight Savings Time work in Night Sky Explorer?" on page 55 for more details.